 If you're experiencing noticeable swelling in your feet and hands during pregnancy, you're definitely not alone.

 Swelling in pregnancy, also called edema, is incredibly common, and usually not a cause for worry.

 What causes swelling in pregnancy?
 Your body is hard at work making more blood and fluid to help support the growth of your baby, your placenta and an increased fat store (and all the other changes your body is going through).
 All this extra fluid can make you look—and feel—fairly swollen.

 Your growing baby and uterus also put a lot of pressure on your circulatory and lymphatic system, which can contribute to swelling as well.
 Some women start to notice the swelling early on, but it usually develops during the second and third trimester.

 Although we often have little control over the swelling, some things that can increase swelling during pregnancy include:

 - Prolonged activity

 - Hot weather

 - High levels of caffeine

-When should swelling during pregnancy be a concern?
+When is swelling during pregnancy a concern?